-Keep in mind that while it is a business that doesn’t mean good things aren’t happening.
+Keep in mind that while it is a business, it doesn’t mean good things aren’t happening.

-The formal leaders are going to be obvious they are the ones that are going to have the title (ex.
-Nurse manager, team manager etc.).
+The formal leaders are going to be obvious they are the ones that are going to have the title.

 Formal leaders are not always the influential decision makers.

 You need to identify for yourself the influential people on your unit beyond the formal leaders.

 Who are the actual decision-makers on your unit?

 Learn this and keep that in mind because it’ll probably change your interactions.